lvainio/executable-tutorial-dd2482/gosec/step2/step2.md

 ### Scan for Specific vulnerabilities

-It is also possible to instruct *Gosec* to only search for specific vulnerabilities.
+It is also possible to instruct *Gosec* to only search for specific types of vulnerabilities.
 By running the following command we can see which rules (vulnerabilities) that *Gosec* supports:

 `gosec`{{exec}}